-To inform the resolution the outstanding Plan Change appeal consideration of the effectiveness, efficiency and appropriateness of each option to achieve the objectives of the District Plan are discussed below.
+Consideration of the effectiveness, efficiency and appropriateness of each option to achieve the objectives of the District Plan are discussed below.

 OPTION 1: - DO NOTHING

 ABANDON PLAN CHANGE AND RETAIN THE RURAL ZONE.
 RESOURCE CONSENTS COULD BE SOUGHT TO ESTABLISH A RAIL SIDING AND INDUSTRIAL ACTIVITIES.